Hunting the Hybrid Wild Turkey

 Local Intel: Identical Draw’s Nate Krick

 “I’ve chased gobbling turkeys in Nebraska for as long as I can remember.
-Nebraska catches a lot of turkey hunting interest from residents and nonresidents.
+Nebraska catches a lot of turkey hunting interest from residents and non-residents.
 Unfortunately, most of the state has seen a decrease in turkey populations over the past few years from predation, habitat loss, or over-hunting.
 There are many possibilities, but I tend to believe in a little bit of each of those things.
-A couple of new regulations are coming to the table in 2023 that folks should be aware of.
-Residents and nonresidents can purchase a maximum of two spring turkey tags (down from three), and those tags cannot be filled on the same day.
+Residents and non-residents can purchase a maximum of two spring turkey tags, and those tags cannot be filled on the same day.

 Take a closer look at Nebraska: